 In The Will to Change, bell hooks gets to the heart of the matter and shows men how to express the emotions that are a fundamental part of who they are—whatever their age, marital status, ethnicity, or sexual orientation.
 But toxic masculinity punishes those fundamental emotions, and it’s so deeply ingrained in our society that it’s hard for men to not comply—but hooks wants to help change that.

 With trademark candor and fierce intelligence, hooks addresses the most common concerns of men, such as fear of intimacy and loss of their patriarchal place in society, in new and challenging ways.
 She believes men can find the way to spiritual unity by getting back in touch with the emotionally open part of themselves—and lay claim to the rich and rewarding inner lives that have historically been the exclusive province of women.
 A brave and astonishing work, The Will to Change is designed to help men reclaim the best part of themselves.

-bell hooks is a cultural critic, a feminist theorist, and the renowned author of more than twenty books, including Rock My Soul, The Will to Change, Sisters of the Yam, and When Angels Speak of Love.
-A charismatic speaker, she divides her time between teaching, writing, and lecturing around the world.
-She lives in Kentucky and New York City, she passed away in 2021.
+bell hooks was a cultural critic, a feminist theorist, and the renowned author of more than twenty books, including Rock My Soul, The Will to Change, Sisters of the Yam, and When Angels Speak of Love.
+A charismatic speaker, she divided her time between teaching, writing, and lecturing around the world.
+A resident of Kentucky and New York City, she passed away in 2021.

 Publisher: Washington Square Press (February 22, 2005)

 Get our latest book recommendations, author news, and competitions right to your inbox.

 Thank you for signing up, fellow book lover!

 Tell us what you like and we'll recommend books you'll love.